-PrEP is an HIV prevention strategy where HIV-negative individuals take an anti-HIV medication once daily to reduce their risk of becoming infected with HIV.
-Taking PrEP daily can lower your chances of getting HIV from sex by more than 90%.
+PrEP is an HIV prevention strategy where HIV-negative individuals take an anti-HIV medication to reduce their risk of becoming infected with HIV.
+Taking PrEP can lower your chances of getting HIV from sex by more than 90%.
 For people who inject drugs, it can reduce the risk by more than 70% (statistics according to the CDC).
 PrEP doesn’t protect against other sexually transmitted infections (STIs) or pregnancy.
-Once you begin PrEP at WE Health Clinic, you will need to return to the clinic every 3 months for monitoring and testing to ensure you are still HIV-negative and that PrEP is working well with your body.
+Once you begin PrEP at WE Health Clinic, you will need to return to the clinic regularly for monitoring and testing to ensure you are still HIV-negative and that PrEP is working well with your body.

 Check out the CDC’s Risk Calculator to determine your risk of contracting HIV with your partner(s).